 Once we had our jar collection clean and ready, it was time to organise some orange and green paint with some paint brushes.
 I used poster paints which are available in any art shop.

 Small bowls for the different coloured paints is good for smaller people to paint as you can lean the paintbrushes on the bowls.

-You Might Also Like 30 Fangtastically Fun Halloween Projects For Kids
+You May Also Enjoy 30 Fangtastically Fun Halloween Projects For Kids

 #3.
 Paint Around the Outside